RichardGSchmidt/d287-java-frameworks/README.md

 ### H.  Add validation for between or at the maximum and minimum fields.
 The validation must include the following:
 > 1. Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.
+> > - Filename: InventoryValidator.java Lines/Changes: Created an error message for the event inventory is below minimums (lines 27-32)
 > 2. Display error messages for low inventory when adding and updating products lowers the part inventory below the minimum.
 > - Filename EnufPartsValidator.java Changes / Lines: Updated the validator that checks that there are enough parts to create a product to account for in inv values (line 36).
-> - Filename  Filename ValidEnufParts.java Changes/Lines: Updated the error message to better reflect whats happening (line 20).
+> - Filename ValidEnufParts.java Changes/Lines: Updated the error message to better reflect what is happening (line 20).
 > 3. Display error messages when adding and updating parts if the inventory is greater than the maximum.
+> - Filename: InventoryValidator.java Lines/Changes: Created an error message for the event inventory exceeds maximum (lines 35-40)

 ### I.  Add at least two unit tests
 > 1. for the maximum fields to the PartTest class in the test package.